Is AVUV a Good Investment? The Case For and Against (2026)

 The bottom line on AVUV

-The bottom line: AVUV is a low-cost core building block for Actively managed (no index); systematic U.S. small-cap value tilt exposure, not a tactical bet on a single name.
-If you want Actively managed (no index); systematic U.S. small-cap value tilt exposure and the 0.25% fee is competitive for you, it does its job well.
+The bottom line: AVUV is a low-cost core building block for Actively managed (systematic US small-cap value screen) exposure, not a tactical bet on a single name.
+If you want Actively managed (systematic US small-cap value screen) exposure and the 0.25% fee is competitive for you, it does its job well.
 If you already own that exposure through another fund, adding it mostly doubles a fee without adding diversification.
 Decide from your goal and your existing holdings, not from where the market sat last week.
 Walnut is not an investment adviser.

 FAQ